AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/object_oriented_programming/oop03_limit_inheritance_hierarchy_depth.rst

 because a change to a class likely requires inspection, modification, recompilation, and retesting/reverification of all classes below it in the hierarchy.
 The extent of that effect increases as we approach the root class.
-This rippling effect is known as the "fragile base class" problem.
+This rippling effect is known as the *fragile base class* problem.
 Clearly, the greater the depth the more subclasses there are to be potentially affected.
 In addition, note that a change to one class may cause a cascade of other secondary changes to subclasses, so the effect is often not limited to a single